YonSci/yon_academic/_portfolio/portfolio-13.md

 ---
 <div align="justify">
 In this blog, I'd like to introduce you to a fantastic tool known as GIS4WRF.
-It is a [QGIS](https://qgis.org/) plugin used to implment the [Advanced Research Weather Research and Forecasting](https://www.mmm.ucar.edu/weather-research-and-forecasting-model) model workflow on our personal machines.
+It is a <a href=https://qgis.org/>QGIS</a> plugin used to implment the <a href=https://www.mmm.ucar.edu/weather-research-and-forecasting-model>Advanced Research Weather Research and Forecasting</a> model workflow on our personal machines.
 WRF is a state-of-the-art mesoscale numerical weather prediction system designed for both atmospheric research and operational forecasting applications. </div> <br>

 <div align="justify">
 GIS4WRF can be used to configure and run WRF Pre-Processing System (WPS) and WRF programs interactively.
 It is very helpful for pre-processing, configuring domains, running WPS and WRF, and visualizing simulation results on your local machine.
 It provides pre-compiled binaries.
 It allows us to easily download geographical data and meteorological data used by the WRF Model.
 It also populates the namelists from the dataset. </div> <br>